amitredhat/ops_assign/README.md

 - Make Sure you have installed awscli and configured it
 - This script is tested on fresh AWS Account in Asia Pacific (Mumbai) region

+# In order to launch EC2 and Configure required software, Run script as below.

 /bin/bash aws_ec2.sh